Tessa-777/StudyGapAI-Contact/README.md

-# Contancts of StudyGapAI team
+# Contacts of StudyGapAI team